 Since strokes are a major cause of death for Alzheimer's patients, I suggest you get trained and mentally prepared just in case.
 I hope you will never need to use what your learn.
 But guess what, you won't have time to think if the time comes.
 You will need to take immediate action.

 I know you will.

-Alzheimer's Reading Room and an Alzheimer's caregiver.
-The blog contains more than 4,000 articles with more than 302,100 links on the Internet.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room and an Alzheimer's caregiver.
+The blog contains more than 4,900 articles with more than 302,100 links on the Internet.
 Bob lives in Delray Beach, FL.You are reading original content +Bob DeMarco , the Alzheimer's Reading Room